miiCard/api-wrappers-python/README.md

     user_first_name = user_profile_response.data.first_name

+##Dependencies
+The library takes a dependency on simplegeo-oauth2, but uses a patched version of it to correct a few issues.

 ##Contributing
 * Use GitHub issue tracking to report bugs in the library
 * If you're going to submit a patch, please base it off the development branch - the master reflects the latest version published to PyPI but may not necessarily be bleeding-edge